Abdominal Imaging

 Our Division

-The Abdominal Imaging section, housed within the Division of Body Imaging, is comprised of nine faculty physicians and provides a full range of diagnostic imaging as well as diagnostic and therapeutic procedures related to the chest, abdomen, pelvis, gastrointestinal, and genitourinary tracts.
+The Abdominal Imaging section, housed within the Division of Body Imaging, is comprised of eight faculty physicians.
+The section provides a full range of diagnostic imaging as well as diagnostic and therapeutic procedures related to the chest, abdomen, pelvis, and gastrointestinal and genitourinary tracts.

-Upon completion of the fellowship, the graduate will have a strong foundation to build an academic career in radiology or enter subspecialized or general private practice.
+Upon completion of the fellowship, graduates will have a strong foundation to build an academic career in radiology or to enter subspecialized or general private practice.
 Specifically, the fellowship focuses on providing advanced training in cross-sectional imaging of the abdomen and pelvis with a strong emphasis on abdominal and pelvic MRI.
-Experience can also be gained in interventional procedures, including CT- and ultrasound-guided biopsies, abscess drainages, and if desired, image-guided ablations.
+Experience can also be gained in interventional procedures including CT- and ultrasound-guided biopsies; abscess drainages; and if desired, image-guided ablations.

-The Abdominal Imaging faculty place a strong emphasis on their role as consultants to referring providers and our primary role as care givers to the patients we serve.
+The Abdominal Imaging faculty place a strong emphasis on our role as consultants to referring providers and especially as caregivers to the patients we serve.
 We also believe that the time spent on every service should be pleasurable and educationally rewarding.

 For the last several years, our fellows have been able to secure their top choices for radiologist positions, often in highly competitive markets.

-For questions about the position, please contact Sandy Kerns via email at sk9ef@virginia.edu.
+For questions about the position or fellowship, please contact Karen Hyde via email at grm4na@uvahealth.org.

-For questions about the application process, please contact Jeremy Brofft, Academic Recruiter, via email at xmf9ad@virginia.edu.
+For questions about the position or fellowship, please contact Karen Hyde via email at grm4na@uvahealth.org.

-Applications from graduates of non-US radiology programs are considered on a case-by-case basis if the duration of the completed training is at least five years including one year of clinical training in the US.
-Please note that for international graduates, recommendation letters must be from radiologists in the US.
+Applications from graduates of non-U.S. radiology programs are considered on a case-by-case basis if the duration of the completed training is at least five years and includes one year of clinical training in the U.S. Please note that for international graduates, recommendation letters must be from radiologists in the U.S.

 Fellows are selected on the basis of their medical training, general and academic achievements, and personal qualities.
 No preference is given to any particular medical school or geographic area, nor is race, sex, or national origin a consideration.
-International medical graduates need to have a permanently validated ECFMG certificate and have passed USMLE Steps 1, 2 and 3.
+International medical graduates need to have a permanently validated ECFMG certificate and to have passed USMLE Steps I, II, and III.
 They will be offered a visa for the duration of their fellowship.

-The University of Virginia is an affirmative action/equal opportunity employer committed to diversity, equity, and inclusiveness.
+The University of Virginia is an Equal Opportunity employer committed to diversity, equity, and inclusiveness.

 Magnetic Resonance Imaging